Crimson

 How to Pronounce Crimson

 Our model has identified 2 different pronunciations for the name Crimson.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 63.8% confident that Crimson is pronounced as KRIHM-zuhn.
-The next most likely pronunciation is KRIHM-suhn, at 36.2% confidence.
+Our model is 63.8% confident that Crimson is pronounced as KRIHM-zuhn, which has 2 syllables.
+The next most likely pronunciation is KRIHM-suhn, at 36.2% confidence, with 2 syllables.

 KRIHM-zuhn (2 syllables)